tomex74/UdemyPythonPro/Chapter9_Packages/2_HTML_Doc/docs/source/index.rst

-Welcome to FastMath's documentation!
+Welcome to FastVector's documentation!
 ====================================

-TEXT
+Hello this is a simple package for 2D vectors!
+You can do simple vector operations like: addition, subtraction, etc.

 Indices and tables
 ==================